-Huge Toy Sculptures and Spring Blooms Create Interactive Exhibits at South Coast Botanic Garden
+Huge Toy Sculptures and Spring Blooms Create Interactive Exhibits Around the USA

 What do you get when you combine more than 500,000 toy bricks with countless spring blooms in a lush garden?
-South Coast Botanic Garden is
+You can find these exhibits through 2017 at

 Artist Sean Kenney who created the Nature Connects sculptures notes on his website that "Just as LEGO pieces interconnect, everything in